dastultz/micropython-kabuki/README.md

 `kabuki.poll_input(acc_in)`

-Output values are determined by following the chain backwards from the output through to the inputs or literal values and then calculating forward.
+Output values are determined by requesting the value of the node that precedes it in the chain which in turn requests the value before it until the inputs are reached.
+Each node along the way applies its transformation to the previous value(s).
 The accelerometer has 3 axes that can all be read with one function call.
 If we were using all 3 axes we would not want to ask the accelerometer for the current values 3 times in one loop.
 So we poll the accelerometer as one input, then we create a "node" from the `y` axis:

 `acc_y = acc_in.y()`